 In the last Consolidated Plan, the City dedicated a large portion of its community development resources to improvements to public recreational facilities to increase the quality of life for its residents.
-Two major projects were the improvements to Harrison Park and the acquisition of F.O.P Park.
-During the 2016 year, the City applied for and was awarded a Section 108 Loan Guarantee to develop a community wellness center.
-The wellness center should begin construction in 2017 and is scheduled to open in 2018.
+In the last program year, the City applied for and was awarded a Section 108 Loan Guarantee to develop a community wellness center.
+The wellness center began construction in 2017 and is scheduled to open in 2018.
 The wellness center will provide high quality indoor recreational opportunities for residents especially during the winter months.

 Every year, the City provides CDBG grants to a number of public service agencies to increase the accessibility of programs for youth, seniors, and low and moderate income residents.
-For youth services, the City has partnered with CR Works, Parents as Teachers, and Big Brothers Big Sisters to assist approximately 80 youth.
+For youth services, the City has partnered with Parents as Teachers and Big Brothers Big Sisters.
 The City also administers two internal programs, Child Care Voucher and the Youth Sports Programs, that serve roughly 300 children per year.
 In addition to better accessibility to quality child care and youth programs, these programs allow working parents more opportunity to find and maintain employment opportunities.